 IT Governance Frameworks

 Given their respective similarities, let’s talk about the differences.
 ITIL is a framework that enables IT services to be managed across a lifecycle or service value chain.
-Conversely, COBIT supports enterprise IT governance to derive the maximum value to the business through IT investments, while optimizing resources and mitigating risks.
+Conversely, COBIT supports enterprise IT governance to derive the business’s maximum value through IT investments while optimizing resources and mitigating risks.

-COBIT is a methodology that connects business strategic outcomes to IT strategic outcomes, incorporating feedback and tasks to both IT and the business stakeholders.
-COBIT provides the resources (Frameworks, Process Descriptions, Control Objectives, Management Guidelines, and Maturity Models) to build, monitor, and improve its implementation while helping to reduce costs, establish and maintain standards, and provide structure and oversight to IT processes.
+COBIT is a methodology that connects business strategic outcomes to IT strategic outcomes, incorporating feedback and tasks to IT and the business stakeholders.
+COBIT provides the resources (Frameworks, Process Descriptions, Control Objectives, Management Guidelines, and Maturity Models) to build, monitor, and improve its implementation while reducing costs, establishing and maintaining standards, and providing structure and oversight to IT processes.